 The City of Columbia provided a significant amount of funds in FY 2015 for Welcome Home's emergency shelter.
-The City anticipates that Welcome Home to completed construction in July of 2017 and City staff conducted a close-out monitoring of files in spring of 2018.
+Welcome Home completed construction of their project in July of 2017 and City staff conducted a close-out monitoring of files in spring of 2018.
+The City also held a homelessness public engagement event attended by 70 person in February of 2019.
+This event was attended by local leaders, service providers and members of the homeless community.
+The results will impact goals for addressing homelessness in the FY 2020-2024 Consolidated Plan.